Aminul Islam (cricketer, born 1968): As a coach and instructor

-Aminul Islam is one of Bangladesh's most qualified coaches at the moment and was serving as ICC's Cricket Development officer for China, Hong Kong, UAE, Singapore, Thailand and Myanmar.
+Aminul Islam is one of Bangladesh's most qualified coaches at the moment and was serving as ICC's cricket development officer for China, Hong Kong, UAE, Singapore, Thailand, and Myanmar.
 He completed his Level-1, Level-2 and Level-3 coaching degrees from Cricket Victoria and has trained club sides in Melbourne and Sydney.
-He finished the initial two levels of instructing courses from Cricket Australia in 2005.
-He began working for the Asian Cricket Council improvement program and furthermore finished the renowned Level-3 instructing a course in 2009.
+He finished the initial two levels of instructor courses from Cricket Australia in 2005.
+He began working for the Asian Cricket Council improvement program and, furthermore. finished the renowned Level-3 instructing a course in 2009.
 In eight years at the ACC, he led around 80 training courses in Afghanistan, Brunei, China, Malaysia, Myanmar, Singapore, and the UAE.
 He became the development manager for the ICC Asia region in 2016.
 As of 2023, he lives in Australia.

-As cricket administrator
+As a cricket administrator

-On 30 May 2025, he has been appointed as the president of Bangladesh Cricket Board.
+On 30 May 2025, he was appointed as the president of the Bangladesh Cricket Board.

 Football career

-Before becoming a prominent figure in Bangladeshi cricket, Aminul played football at domestic level.
-As a striker, Aminul represented Gendaria Famous Club in the Pioneer League and was league top scorer once.
+Before becoming a prominent figure in Bangladeshi cricket, Aminul played football at the domestic level.
+As a striker, Aminul represented Gendaria Famous Club in the Pioneer League and was league's top scorer once.
 In 1986, he played for East End Club in the First Division, however, he was unable to help the club avoid relegation.
-The following year, he joined Victoria SC and remained a First Division player, however, he suffered a major injury while playing against Mohammedan SC, which ended his football career.
+The following year, he joined Victoria SC and remained a First Division player; however, he suffered a major injury while playing against Mohammedan SC, which ended his football career.